uplooper/uplooper/README.md

 * Shell Script
 * SQL

-## Conquistas
+## Achievements
-* Top 3226 no <a href="https://www.beecrowd.com.br/judge/pt/profile/853225">Beecrowd</a>
+* Top 3226 on <a href="https://www.beecrowd.com.br/judge/pt/profile/853225">Beecrowd</a>
-* Selo de competência do <a href="https://www.linkedin.com/in/gabriel-cavalcante-225076242/">LinkedIn</a> em Linguagem C
+* <a href="https://www.linkedin.com/in/gabriel-cavalcante-225076242/">LinkedIn</a> Seal of Competency in C Language
-* Selo de competência do <a href="https://www.linkedin.com/in/gabriel-cavalcante-225076242/">LinkedIn</a> em Linguagem Shell Script
+* <a href="https://www.linkedin.com/in/gabriel-cavalcante-225076242/">LinkedIn</a> Seal of Competency in Shell Script Language

 ## Social
 * <a href="https://www.beecrowd.com.br/judge/pt/profile/853225">Beecrowd</a>